ahuyn/anomaly-exo/README.txt

 Exoskeleton power supplies:
 - Power supplies can be installed on exoskeletons.
 These increase power capacity and efficiency at a cost to carryweight.
 - Power supplies can be looted, crafted, and purchased.
-- The rarest power supplies have unique powers that can be activated with double-tap shift.
+- The rarest power supplies have unique powers that can be activated with double-tapping the sprint key.

 Installation:
 Drag and drop gamedata folder.